 Therefore, having current and robust polices for things like Bring Your Own Device (BYOD) or Work from Home (WFH) are no longer options – they are a fundamental business requirements.

 So much so that even if a CIO decided they wanted to take back control, it simply wouldn’t work in today’s modern workspace.
-At best staff would simply go rouge and find their own work arounds, or at worst, leave to work somewhere else that lets them be more ‘themselves’ at work.
+At best staff would simply go rogue and find their own work arounds, or at worst, leave to work somewhere else that lets them be more ‘themselves’ at work.

 BYOD and WFH are the new norms